Louismac/network-bending/README.md

 2. Install

-   a. ddsp, tensorflow, gin, numpy, pandas, scipy, librosa, sounddevice, mido
+   a. ddsp, tensorflow, gin, numpy, pandas, scipy, librosa, sounddevice, mido, python-rtmidi

 3. Run `python gui.py`.
 This will load the default flute model, and 1 minute of White Houston audio as an input file.
 You can provide your own models, input audio file and midi port (if using midi controller) as arguments here.